Plan the Commissioning Process

 Determine Special Testing Needs

 As previously noted, the costs of commissioning can be approximately projected based on a percent range of construction costs.
 Commissioning services normally include elements of program review, planning and managing the commissioning process, and witnessing and documenting commissioning of specified systems and assemblies.
-When developing commissioning testing and inspection plans, the commissioning team should carefully review means and methods for testing and verification to determine special testing needs that outside of normally provided commissioning services.
-Examples of such special testing include thermo graphic (Infrared) scans of existing or new construction to identify envelope integrity, destructive testing of proposed assemblies to be commissioned (blast, wind, seismic), water penetration tests, Computational Fluid Dynamic (CFD) modeling of airflows, building pressurization tests, and the like.
+When developing commissioning testing and inspection plans, the commissioning team should carefully review means and methods for testing and verification to determine special testing needs outside of normally provided commissioning services.
+Examples of such special testing include thermographic (infrared) scans of existing or new construction to identify envelope integrity, destructive testing of proposed assemblies to be commissioned (blast, wind, seismic), water penetration tests, computational fluid dynamics (CFD) modeling of airflows, building pressurization tests, and the like.

-In re-commissioning, the initially commissioned systems are retested on a regular basis, whether needed or not.
-Retro-commissioning is the commissioning of facilities that have never been commissioned.
-Re-commissioning can only be applied to buildings that have been commissioned (or retro-commissioned) and requires a "baseline" performance measurement following the initial commissioning process (i.e., when the systems are fine tuned and operating as efficiently as possible).
+In re-commissioning, the initially commissioned systems are retested to the Commissioning Plan.
+This process can be part of a predetermined schedule or as part of the Ongoing Commissioning Plan.
+Commissioning of an existing building that has never undergone commissioning is often referred to as retrocommissioning.
+Re-commissioning can only be applied to buildings that have been commissioned (or retro-commissioned) and requires a "baseline" performance measurement following the initial commissioning process (i.e., when the systems are fine-tuned and operating as efficiently as possible).
 Re-commissioning is an essential element in operating buildings optimally and must be incorporated in initial planning and budgeting of the commissioning program.

 Whole Building Commissioning (WBC) is becoming an important aspect of building commissioning.
-It entails not just commissioning typical systems like HVAC, but also includes, lighting systems and controls and building envelope and fenestration to ensure total building performance.
-WBC is gaining recognition due to the importance of the building envelope and its interaction with the HVAC system.
-This is especially true in high-performance buildings where passive ventilation with operable windows is critical to the success of the project.
-It is also especially true of schools and other buildings housing children, as moisture intrusion into walls, ductwork, and HVAC equipment can lead to mold growth and dangerous allergic and asthmatic reactions.
+It entails not just commissioning systems like HVAC, but also includes plumbing, electrical, lighting systems, controls, and building envelope (including daylighting and fenestration) to ensure total building performance.
+WBC is gaining recognition due to the importance of integrated systems performance as well as the building envelope and its interaction with the HVAC system.
+This is especially true in high performance buildings where passive ventilation with operable windows is critical to the success of the project.
+It is also especially true of schools and other buildings housing children because moisture intrusion into walls, ductwork, and HVAC equipment can lead to mold growth and dangerous allergic and asthmatic reactions.

 The Building Commissioning Association (BCxA) has created the Certified Commissioning Professional (CCP) program to raise professional standards and provide a vehicle for certification in the building commissioning industry.
 To earn CCP certification, participants must complete an application process that is reviewed by the Building Commissioning Certification Board and pass a two-hour written examination.
 The CCP Program is underwritten in part by the Northwest Energy Efficiency Alliance.